skipperq93/cyberkit/Introduction.md

 If necessary, please add additional details describing what you've added, modified, or fixed.

 Once your pull request is on GitHub, the Early Warning System (a.k.a.
 EWS) will automatically build and run tests against your code change.
-This allows contributors to find build or test failures before committing code changes to the WebKit’s repository.
+This allows contributors to find build or test failures before committing code changes to the CyberKit’s repository.

 Note, if you'd like to submit a draft pull request, you can do so by running: